(This is a companion piece to “Ten Things That I Hate About Brazil”. To find out what I hate click here.)

 1. Food – There is good food in Brazil

-São Paulo, where I live, is not only getting international attention for some of its restaurants, but is also a nexus for all these cultures.
-One can easily get a taste of all of Brazil while moving from neighborhood to neighborhood, so I admit I am bit spoiled on the food end as not every place in Brazil is as diverse in their food choices.
-That said, it is not impossible to find a place that will satisfy your taste buds nearly anywhere you roam in this large country.
+São Paulo, where I live, is not only getting international attention for some of its restaurants but is also a nexus for all these cultures.
+One can easily get a taste of all of Brazil while moving from neighborhood to neighborhood.
+So, I admit, I am a bit spoiled on the food end as not every place in Brazil is as diverse or has such high quality in their food choices.
+That said, it shouldn´t be impossible to find a place that will satisfy your taste buds nearly anywhere you roam in this large country.

 2. Music Outings – Local music is everywhere and a lot of times free

-3. Socializing Is Easy – Friends for a night but not for life
+3. Socializing Is Easy – Friends for a Night but not for Life

 4. Adventures in Nature – Brazil’s Nature Is Stunning